gitbrent/PptxGenJS/README.md

 var slide1 = pptx.addNewSlide( pptx.masters.MASTER_SLIDE, { bkgd:'0088CC'} );
 ```

-## TIP:
+### ProTip
-* Placing a button like this into a WebPart is a great way to add "Export to PowerPoint" functionality
+Placing a button like this into a WebPart is a great way to add "Export to PowerPoint" functionality
 to SharePoint.
 (You'd also need to add the 4 `<script>` includes in the same or another WebPart)

 **************************************************************************************************